Key points of fertility surgery, including laparoscopy & hysteroscopy

 Our surgeon uses laparoscopy to definitively diagnose conditions causing female infertility.
 Where possible, the surgeon can also correct the problem during the same procedure, which is called operative laparoscopy.

 During laparoscopy, a small camera and light on a fiber optic tube called a laparoscope are inserted into the abdomen through small incisions in the navel.
 This provides a good view of the internal area, which is shown on an external computer monitor.
-Our surgeon, Dr. Abae, can then correct the identified problem, such as fallopian tube blockages, using special instruments.
+Our surgeon, Dr. Freije, can then correct the identified problem, such as fallopian tube blockages, using special instruments.

 Laparoscopy usually takes only about half-an-hour to an hour-and-a-half.
 Depending on the patient’s condition and preferences, we perform this procedure with the patient under local or general anesthesia.